BoldizsarP/rest-full/readme.md

   ): AxiosPromise<ResponseFinder<Responses, M>[ExpectedResType]>{...}
 ```

-By the time the _execute_ function gets called the context should be fully built
+Because of this, by the time the _execute_ function gets called the context has to be fully built.

 Afther the execution the context is considered consumed, and will be thrown away.

 # Security

-There is no default behaviour for security, but there is two hook provided for security operations.
+There is **no default behaviour** for security, but there is **two hook provided** for security operations.

 ## Global security

-The QP constructor options may contain a globalSecurityHandler, which will be called for every security defined in the openapi root security object.
+The **QueryPool** constructor options may contain a globalSecurityHandler, which will be called for every security defined in the openapi root security object.

-At every call you only get one security schema, but you can see other keys defined in fullSecurity if available.
+With each call, you only get one security schema, but you can see the other keys defined in the fullSecurity object.

 ```ts
 funcion globalSecurityHandler (